 Parametric is generally assigned full investment authority and discretion to purchase, sell or exchange client assets in accordance with the client's specified investment objective or strategy.
 Unless directed otherwise, Parametric is also authorized to select the broker-dealers to be used to execute securities transactions on behalf of client accounts.
 As noted earlier, Parametric advises its clients from and maintains trading desks at its offices located in Seattle, Minneapolis, Boston, New York, and Westport.
 Parametric Seattle trades primarily in equity securities, including stocks of issuers located in developed, emerging and frontier markets, depository receipts, participatory notes, exchange-traded funds, closed-end funds and foreign currencies.
 Parametric Seattle frequently trades at market close prices (as opposed to timing trading prices throughout the trading day), and frequently trades through the custodian client accounts are held at (as opposed to selecting individual brokers for specific trades).
 Parametric Minneapolis trades primarily in futures, options, exchange-traded funds, swaps, forwards and Treasury securities.
-Parametric Westport trades exclusively in equity and equity index put and call options.
+Parametric Westport primarily trades in equity and equity index put and call options but may also trade in other derivatives, exchange-traded funds and Treasury securities.
 Parametric Boston and Parametric New York trade exclusively in fixed-income securities.
 In some cases, a client's portfolio is managed by more than one office.
 It is unlikely that one trading desk would compete with the others when implementing buy and sell transactions.
 The Equities & Derivatives Best Execution Committee monitors the trading activities of the Seattle, Minneapolis and Westport offices.
-The Eaton Vance Trade Management Committee monitors the trading activities of the Boston and New York offices.
+The Eaton Vance Trade Management Committee currently monitors the trading activities of the Boston and New York offices, but it is anticipated that over time Parametric will establish a stand-alone Parametric fixed income best execution committee covering the Boston and New York offices.